Turkey Meatballs

 Ingredients for homemade turkey meatballs on a marble table.

-Soy sauce – A little goes a long way!
-This brings out all the other flavors.
+Soy sauce: A splash brings out all the other flavors.

 How to Make Turkey Meatballs